Home / The AI Inflation: How Infrastructure is Raising Your Daily Living Expenses

 The Transformer Shortage

-Lead times for electrical transformers have hit 3-5 years.
-Big Tech is pre-ordering every unit off the assembly line.
+Lead times for critical high-voltage electrical transformers have hit an astonishing 3-5 years.
+Big Tech is preemptively pre-ordering nearly every unit off the global assembly line, leaving residential builders empty-handed.

 👻